 Dr. Nyah Hamlett

-Dr. Hamlett has enjoyed a long and successful career in public education spanning more than sixteen years in Virginia.
+Before arriving in Chapel Hill-Carrboro, Dr. Hamlett enjoyed a long and successful career in public education in Virginia.
 She previously served as chief of staff for Loudoun County Public Schools, serving as a key strategic advisor to the superintendent and other cabinet members.
+In her work with the Superintendent and School Board, Dr. Hamlett supported and coordinated the governance team approach to serving over 84,000 students and 12,000 employees.
 While there, Dr. Hamlett also played an important role in supervising the director of equity and leading the district’s equity efforts.

-Dr. Hamlett received her bachelor’s degree in speech-language pathology and audiology from Old Dominion University in Norfolk, Virginia.
+Dr. Hamlett received her bachelor’s degree in speech-language pathology and audiology with a minor in special education from Old Dominion University in Norfolk, Virginia.
 She went on to earn two master’s degrees in K-12 reading and educational leadership from Regent University in Virginia Beach, and a doctorate in educational policy, planning, and leadership from The College of William & Mary in Williamsburg, Virginia.
-Dr. Hamlett also earned an urban superintendent certification from the AASA Howard University Urban Superintendents Academy.
+Dr. Hamlett also earned an urban superintendent certification from the AASA Howard University Urban Superintendents’ Academy.

 Dr. Hamlett is a champion of high-quality, equitable and affirming learning experiences, Relational Leadership, Culturally Relevant & Responsive Pedagogy, School-Based Mental Health, Disrupting the School to Prison Pipeline, Gifted Identification of Underrepresented Student Populations, and more.

 She is a proponent of asking students what problems they want to solve versus what they want to “be” when they grow up … Deep Learning